GCSE Biology DNA Revision Notes

 6 marksView mark scheme hint▾

-Mention the double helix structure, nucleotides, sugar, phosphate, and nitrogenous bases.
+Mention the double helix, nucleotides, and base pairing.

 Explain how DNA replication occurs.
 [4 marks]